gqrx-sdr/gqrx/README.md

     - HackRF Jawbreaker driver from http://greatscottgadgets.com/hackrf/
 - gnuradio-osmosdr from http://cgit.osmocom.org/cgit/gr-osmosdr/
 - pulseaudio (Linux only and optional)
-- Qt 4.7 or later and optionally Qt Creator (gqrx works with Qt 5)
+- Qt 4.7 or later with the following components:
+    - Core
+    - GUI
+    - Network
+    - Widgets (Qt 5 only)
+    - Svg (runtime only)

 Gqrx comes with a simple qmake build setup.
 It can be compiled from within Qt Creator or in a terminal: